EricLBuehler/mistral.rs/README.md

 Mistral.rs uses subcommands to control the model type.
 They are of format `<XLORA>-<ARCHITECTURE>-<QUANTIZATION>`.
 Please run `./mistralrs-server --help` to see the subcommands.

-To start an X-LoRA server with the default weights, run the following after modifying or copying the ordering file as described [here](README.md#x-lora).
+To start an X-LoRA server with the default weights, run the following after creating the ordering file as described [here](README.md#x-lora).

 `./mistralrs-server --port 1234 x-lora-mistral -o ordering.json`